Georgia adds 700-plus virus cases

-Public health officials have reported 885,869 virus cases since the start of the pandemic and 17,702 virus-related deaths – with an increase of 27 since the previous day.
+Public health officials have reported 886,374 virus cases since the start of the pandemic and 17,701 virus-related deaths – with a decrease of one since the previous day; health officials have said in the past that such decreases are usually caused by human error in tabulating results.

 More than 6.52 million people have received the vaccine in Georgia, between Pfizer, Moderna and the Johnson & Johnson allocations.